bricel/DrutNet/README.txt

 /Dlls - All libraries dependent.
 /Forms - Include a windows form for user login.
 /Properties - Project properties
+/Drupal Modules - Drupal modules (see Sample Installation instructions for more info)

 Dependencies : all libraries required as dependencies are located in folder /Dlls